sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Previewing/Previewing_a_project_in_a_web_browser.md

 {"title":"Previewing a project in a web browser","weight":"10"}

-# Previewing a project in a web browser

 This page describes how to preview your project in a web browser.

 *   [Introduction](#Introduction)